Private Network Access using virtual network integration for Azure Database for MySQL - Flexible Server

 A virtual network contains subnets (subnetworks).
 Subnets enable you to segment your virtual network into smaller address spaces.
 Azure resources are deployed into specific subnets within a virtual network.

-Your MySQL flexible server must be in a subnet that is delegated for MySQL flexible server use only.
-This delegation means that only Azure Database for MySQL Flexible Servers can use that subnet.
+Your Azure Database for MySQL flexible server instance must be in a subnet that is delegated for Azure Database for MySQL flexible server use only.
+This delegation means that only Azure Database for MySQL flexible server instances can use that subnet.
 No other Azure resource types can be in the delegated subnet.
 You delegate a subnet by assigning its delegation property as Microsoft.DBforMySQL/flexibleServers.